Labrang Tashikyil 2015 - 16 USA Tour

 Monks Making Sacred Sand Mandala and Teaching a Child to Make a Sand Painting: Lotus Symbol

 Sand painting is an ancient Tibetan art form.
-The Sacred Sand Mandala is carefully constructed from dyed sand particles to represent the particular esoteric, textual traditions of Buddhism.
-It is a transient art form, thought to have originated in India and been transferred in the middle ages to Tibet.
-The sand mandala is constructed as vehicle to generate compassion, realize the impermanence of reality, and a social/cosmic healing of the environment.
+The Sacred Sand Mandala is carefully constructed from dyed sand particles to represent a tradition of Buddhism.
+It is a transient art form thought to have originated in India and transferred in the middle ages to Tibet.
+The sand mandala is constructed as a vehicle to generate compassion, realize the impermanence of reality, and to heal the environment.

 Tibetan Prayer Flags

 In this workshop, the monks will teach you how to make Tibetan Prayer Flags.

 Prayer flags consist of auspicious mantras and prayers which are wood block printed onto squares of cotton cloth in each of the 5 Buddha colors: red, white, blue, green, and yellow.
 Squares of paper, instead of cloth, will be strung together in the children's workshop.

 Usually the windhorse is at the center with 4 supernatural creatures at each corner: the dragon, the garuda, the snow lion and the tiger.
 The horse gallops like the wind carrying the wish-fulfilling jewel.
 It radiates peace, prosperity, knowledge, success, long life, protection and health.
 The windhorse symbolizes positive personal power that eliminates all hindrances caused by illness, accidents, malign spirits and astrological auspiciousness, bestowing personal power and good luck.

 Around the horse are 20-odd mantras—powerful ritual utterances—each dedicated to a particular deity.
 As the wind passes over the surface of the flag, the air becomes purified and sweetened by the mantras.
 This is beneficial for all beings.